Home » City Guide

 Each of these seven cities offers a unique experience, inviting you to explore at your own pace.

-Colmar, nestled in the heart of the Alsace region in northeastern France, is a picturesque city renowned for its well-preserved medieval and early Renaissance architecture.
+Explore the Colmar City Walk and discover its medieval charm, enchanting canals, and stunning architecture along cobbled streets.
+Colmar, nestled in the heart of the Alsace region in northeast France, is a picturesque city renowned for its well-preserved medieval and early Renaissance architecture.

 First mentioned in historical records in the 9th century, Colmar has a rich heritage that spans over a millennium.
-This charming city is famous for its enchanting canals, earning it the nickname “Little Venice,” and its beautifully adorned half-timbered houses.
+The city is famous for its enchanting canals, earning it the nickname “Little Venice”.
+Its beautifully adorned half-timbered houses are colourful and make stunning photos.

 Colmar is also celebrated as the birthplace of Frédéric Bartholdi, the sculptor of the Statue of Liberty.

-Located in the Champagne region of France, Troyes is a city brimming with medieval charm and rich history.
-Founded in the Roman era, it rose to prominence in the 12th century as a key center of commerce and trade fairs, known as the Foires de Champagne.
+Troyes is a city brimming with medieval charm and rich history.
+Founded in the Roman era, it rose to prominence in the 12th century as a key centre of commerce and trade fairs, known as the Foires de Champagne.

 The city’s beautifully preserved old town, characterised by its half-timbered houses and narrow cobbled streets, takes visitors back in time.
 Troyes is also famous for its Gothic architecture, notably the stunning Saint-Pierre-et-Saint-Paul Cathedral.